nitrogen/nitrogen_core/doc/markdown/jquery_mobile_integration.md

 The wrapper div must have the attributes `data-role="page"` and `id="pagediv"`

-Contained within the Wrapper div are expected three other divs with the data-roles "header", "content" and "footer".
+Contained within the Wrapper div are expected three other divs with the data-roles `"header"`, `"content"` and `"footer"`.

 This is demonstrated below: